shurcooL-legacy/Conception/README.md

 Please steal any good ideas you see here.
 I'd rather have them benefit the world than die in obscurity.

+If you like the project and would like to support me in its further development, please consider backing me at <https://www.gittip.com/shurcooL>.

 Motivation
 ----------
 - Right now it's often easier to write code from scratch to do something, rather than find existing code that already does it.
 Conception is about flipping that.